 This award will be given to individuals with a record of quality, quantity, and breadth of teaching and/or evaluation of learners (as a Baylor College of Medicine faculty member) which matches or exceeds the evidence contained in the standard-setting examples (see examples at the bottom of this page).

 Teaching and Evaluation activities might include preparing and giving lectures, teaching in the ambulatory setting, teaching in the basic science laboratory, teaching rounds, facilitating small groups, working one-on-one with learners, making education-related presentations, and assisting in learner evaluations (i.e. OCSE's).
-See more information on teaching and evaluation activities for basic science faculty.

 Evidence of Quality (e.g., success of teaching) should include a description of your goals, preparation to teach, ongoing development, summarized student ratings, peer observation, course director ratings, letters of support, outcome indicators (student performance), and enrollment figures.
-This criterion will count 50 percent of the final judgment of the Review Panel.
-See the general criteria for determining quality of educational scholarship for all Norton Rose Fulbright Faculty Excellence Awards.

 Evidence of Quantity (e.g., amount of teaching) must include number of hours teaching (duration and frequency of lectures), number of hours preparing, updating, and follow up (e.g., exam grading), number of years teaching, and number of learners.
 This evidence should focus on activities as a Baylor faculty member within the past 5 years.
-This criterion will count 40 percent of the final judgment of the Review Panel.

 Dimensions of Breadth (e.g., diversity of teaching) might include different levels or types of learners, different courses, different styles or formats of teaching and evaluation, old versus new curriculum, and internal versus external teaching.
-This criterion will count 10 percent of the final judgment of the Review Panel.

-Instructions for Submitting Mini-Portfolios
+Instructions for Submitting a Teaching and Evaluation Portfolio

 The following examples set forth the standards of quantity, quality, and breadth for the category of Teaching and Evaluation.
 You must accumulate and document at least as much evidence of accomplishment as contained in one or more of these examples.
 While your exact combination of accomplishments related to quality, quantity, and breadth will be unique, you will be required at the start of your mini-portfolio to identify which standard-setting example(s) best match(es) the types of teaching and evaluation you have included.